 Member Focus – The Bijou Bride

-Today we are pleased to introduce you to one of our newer Associate Members, Alexandra, who runs The Bijou Bride….
+Today we introduce you to the lovely Alexandra of The Bijou Bride……

 How did it all start?

 I’ve always been a creative planner, as one of my friends put it I “turn everything into an event” from birthday parties to Pancake day.
 It was whilst working at a major film company organising premieres, exciting team away days and so on as well as freelance fashion styling that I had that lightbulb moment.
 I realised that there was a career that would allow me to combine both my creative and organisational talents – wedding planning.
 I had organised my own Midsummer Night’s Dream wedding (my middle name is Titania so needless to say it was a theme) within a 5 month time frame and been assisting various friends when I took the plunge and enrolled in an International Wedding & Event Planning course.
 Luckily I passed with flying colours and the rest, as they say, is history.